 Medication: It is the policy of Fiddlehead School to discourage the administration of medication to students during the school day when other options exist.
 However, we recognize that in some instances a student's chronic or short-term illness or injury may require the administration of medication during the day.
-In the instance of prescription medication, we require a written note from both the parent and the prescribing medical provider.
-In the case of non-prescription drugs (including aspirin, cough drops and cough syrup) we require a note from the parent with dosing information.
+In the instance of prescription medication and/or over the counter medication such as Advil, Tylenol, etc., we require a written permission from parent to administer medication, and written medication order from the prescribing medical provider.
 To the extent possible, medicine doses should be scheduled for times outside of school hours.
 All medication to be dispensed at school, prescription or non-prescription, must be in the original container.
 Do not send medications to school with your child on the bus; all medication must be brought to the school by a parent.
 All medications must be kept in the office and administered by the nurse or his/her designee.
 If children must take medication at school, contact Fiddlehead School for the proper guidelines and release forms.

 Peanuts and all Nut Products: Fiddlehead School strives to be peanut/tree nut free to protect the health of students who are allergic.
-We will replace any snacks or lunch items that contain nuts or peanuts with something from our class.
 An alternative to peanut butter is Sun Butter, which is made from sunflower seeds.